yluoc/ShoppongList-react.js/README.md

 - Deleting new items
 - Searching items

-The sample data file will be synchronized with the above operations on the online application
+The data in data file will be synchronized with the above operations on the online application

 ## To run this application